sara-sabr/github-evaluation/slide-one.md

 ## First Course

-The entire **First day of GitHub** course takes approximately 1.5 hours to complete.
-Fundamentals of GitHub such as:
+The entire **First day of GitHub** learning path takes approximately 1.5 hours to complete.
+Teaches basics of GitHub such as:
   - commits
   - branching
   - issues